mtth/azkaban/doc/extensions.rst

   (using UDFs, substituting parameters, running several scripts in order, etc.).

-* integrate pig jobs easily into your project configuration via the `PigJob` class which  automatically sets the job type and adds the corresponding script file to the project.
+* integrate pig jobs easily into your project configuration via the :class:`~azkaban.ext.pig.PigJob` class which  automatically sets the job type and adds the corresponding script file to the project.

   .. code-block:: python